 Again, I’m one of the lucky ones.
 I didn’t lose my second mother, my only mom, the woman I’ve looked up to my entire life, over meeting and connecting with my biological family.
 Because we were able to work through our problems.
 But there was a breaking point where we were both pushing each other away.
 This is unfortunately common between adoptees and their parents.
 Fear is such a strong, dividing force.
 It’s destructive and damaging, to all involved.
 This is one of the main reasons why adoption needs more education, more resources, and more adoptee voices involved.
 It is why therapy should be offered to adoptive parents, adoptees, and birth parents from the beginning.

 A lot has happened in ten years.
 Births, deaths, new family members, celebrations.
-I lost my birth father five years ago and my grandpa (his dad) earlier this month.
-I lost my mom to pulmonary fibrosis almost three years ago, which was the most traumatic experience of my life, something I can say confidently because even though I don’t remember my adoption, I feel that losing my mom again, the one who has been present my entire life, was a hundred times worse.
+I lost my birth father six years ago in July, 2015 and my grandpa (his dad) in October, 2020.
+I lost my mom to a virus that ransacked her pulmonary fibrosis in January 2018, which was the most traumatic experience of my life.
+I can say that confidently because even though I don’t remember my adoption, I feel that losing my mom again, the one who has been present my entire life, was a hundred times worse.
 I’ve gone to reunions in Texas, vacationed with them at the coast, went to my sister’s wedding, and had some of them up for my wedding.
 I have a bunch of new nieces and nephews, and found two new cousins who were adopted out of the family.
 Last year I celebrated my first Dia de los Muertos with my family in San Antonio at a festival, I’ve been getting into my Mexican roots, and I attended my grandmother’s 90th birthday party earlier this year before Covid hit.
 I found my adoption file in a drawer in my mom’s apartment when I was cleaning it out after her death and wasn’t able to process what that meant.
-I stopped speaking to my dad 2 and a half years ago (September 2018), though we have since reconnected.
+I stopped speaking to my dad 2 and a half years ago (September 2018), though we have since reconnected (at the end of 2020) and it’s going better than I could have ever expected.

 Adoptees’ feelings and thoughts are invalidated constantly by people who think they know better.
-People who aren’t adopted argue with us about adoption.
+People who aren’t adopted argue with us about adoption all the time.
 Adoptive parents argue because they feel insecure, afraid, and jealous.
 Birth mothers argue because they went through trauma, too, and some of them were forced.
 But the point is, adoptees are victims.
 We aren’t arguing against anyone else’s traumas or feelings.
 We aren’t saying that birth mothers aren’t victims of coercion or that adoptive parents aren’t victims of infant loss.
 We are arguing for ourselves because we are the one group in the adoption triad that isn’t listened to.
 We are constantly railroaded.
-Told to be quiet.
+Told to be quiet, told that we’re angry.
 Argued with.
 When, in fact, our voices are the most important of all.
 While the other two and their loyal friends are bickering with each other and telling us off, we’re the ones who were trafficked.
-We’re the ones who were abandoned/bought.
+We’re the ones who were abandoned and bought.
 We’re the ones who were torn from our mothers at an early age from circumstances we had no control of.
 We are the last resort for most adoptive parents.

 Adoption is love, sure.
-It is trauma.
-It is pain, joy, sadness, elation, infuriating, wonderful, fearful, hopeful, lonely, blissful, hostile, and just about every other emotion you could imagine.
+It is beautiful.
+It is also trauma, pain, joy, sadness, elation, infuriating, wonderful, fearful, hopeful, lonely, blissful, hostile, and just about every other emotion and adjective you could imagine.
 I am not ungrateful.
 I am not angry.
 Don’t label me as such, even though I have felt those emotions and others that adoptees are vilified for.
 We are so much more than that.

 That said, I am beyond grateful for my life and everyone in it.
 Everything that has happened to me.
 I actually love being adopted, as a matter of fact.
 I used to think it was the coolest thing since sliced bread, when I was younger.
 I still think it’s kinda cool.
 It sets me apart, and I don’t like going with the status quo even though I’ve always longed to fit in somewhere.
 But that’s the beauty of my story.
 I don’t fit into a mold.
 I make my own mold.
 I march to my own drum.
 And anyone who is willing to march along with me is more than welcome.
 I love my life and my families – adoptive, biological, and chosen – and I wouldn’t have it any other way.